ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

-The following diagram illustrates a high level structure of Secure Build Server (SBS), which is provisioned by an administrator by using the [IBM Cloud VPC UI](https://cloud.ibm.com/vpc-ext/compute/vs) or [IBM Cloud VPC CLI](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli).
+The following diagram illustrates a high level structure of Hyper Protect Secure Build (HPSB) server, which is provisioned by an administrator by using the [IBM Cloud VPC UI](https://cloud.ibm.com/vpc-ext/compute/vs) or [IBM Cloud VPC CLI](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli).

 This document describes how a developer can interact with the server by using the `build.py` script.
 A developer prepares the source code of an application by using Dockerfile, in a source code repository such as GitHub.
 The secure build server pulls the source code, builds a container image by using the Dockerfile, signs it, and pushes it to a container registry, such as Docker Hub or IBM Cloud Container Registry (ICR).
 During the build process, it also creates a manifest file and signs it.